sdmp/sdmp.github.io/core/encrypted/index.md

 ---

-This document describes a JSON object which extends an SDMP [container object](/container/) by adding properties to the object.

 Private data is added to an SDMP container using the JSON Web Encryption ([JWE][jwe]) specifications.
 Decryption of the JWE object ciphertext must produce a valid container object.

 ---

+## Encryption

+Encrypting an object is done by generating an [AES][aes] key, encrypting the data to that key, and then encrypting the AES key to the public key of all recipients.

+The AES encrypted content is held in the `encrypted.ciphertext` property, while the RSA encrypted key is held in the `key` property of the recipient object.

+---

+## Decryption

+The RSA encrypted key is decrypted using the recipient's private key, and this key is used to decrypt the AES encrypted content.

+---

-## JSON Properties
+## Description

-Since the object is an extension of the [SDMP container object](/container/), it must have all properties required in the container object specifications.
+This object is an extension of the [container object](/core/container), so it must also have all properties required in the container object specifications.

 In addition, the object also has the following properties: